- 1Birds you may see on your Blue Mountains trip

 The adults flew in and out of the bush, and eventually we were able to catch a glimpse of the adults feeding the chick.
 That day piqued my interest in birds, as I found myself watching the adults interact with the chick throughout the rest of the weekend.
 I’m sure I saw it a few times after that day, but I couldn’t tell the difference anymore, though I am sure the family that frolics in the trees in my backyard is the same one.
 These days they flit around so fast I can’t get a good photo!

-The Noisy Minor is a member of the honeyeater family found in eastern and south-eastern Australia.
+The Noisy Miner is a member of the honeyeater family found in eastern and south-eastern Australia.
 As the name suggests it makes quite a racket!

 Another Australian icon, the Kookaburra is a noisy member of the Kingfisher family.
 Given I have a fish pond in my backyard, that explains their occasional visits!

-The males of the species have a blue tail to match their wings.
+The males of the species have a blue tail to match the splash on their wings.
 This one is a female.

 And they do sit in Gum trees, just like the song!